jnk0le/cortexm-AES/doc/aes/CM0_details.md

 Same as d4T but uses basic sbox/inv_sbox in final round.

-Forward encryption consumes extra 256 bytes. (sbox) Decryption shrinks by 3840 bytes (inv_sbox instead of d4Td4)
+Forward encryption consumes extra 256 bytes. (sbox in final round) Decryption shrinks by 3840 bytes (inv_sbox instead of d4Td4 in final round)

-Can be used on typical unstriped memories.
+Can be used on typical unstriped memories. (or with just sbox/inv_sbox in unstriped bank, e.g. SRAM4/5 in RP2040)

 Requires single cycle multipler for inverse keyschedule